typescene/typescene/src/docs/dom/start/ProjectSetup.md

 Your project is actually a _package_ just by itself.
 This means it can refer to other packages as its dependencies, which are all managed by the NPM package manager.

 To configure an NPM package, you need a `package.json` file.
-Here's a version of the package configuration file that can be used to set up a simple Typescene project, and introduce Webpack as a bundler:
+Here's a version of the package configuration file that can be used to set up a simple Typescene project, and loads up Webpack as a bundler:

 ```json
 {